IBM/clpsc/README.md

   - Use Ctrl-L to refresh the screen.
   - Use g to go to some cell - e.g. "g ae5".
 You also can use the sc command g to search for a string, if you enclose the search string into double quotes (").

+# Adding your own macros

+In `sc` you can define macros to handle certain tasks. `clpsc.ksh` comes with a set of macros which are stored in the configuration directory under subdirectory `Macros`.
+If you intend to create your own macros, please them in subdirectory `LocalMacros` which is created at installation time.